Problems / Complications

 - Pouch outlet stenosis- can occur a few weeks to a few months after your bypass.
 The symptoms include going “backwards” with your diet- gradual intolerance to solid foods with nausea and vomiting daily, eventually progressing (regressing) to intolerance even of liquids.
 Call your surgeon.

 Nausea and Vomiting: This usually happens because of eating too fast, drinking liquids while eating, not chewing enough, or eating too much.
 If nausea occurs after trying a new food, let your pouch rest for a few days before trying something new again.
 Review the dietary rules.
+For more dietary tips on managing nausea and vomiting, refer to the Nutrition Information section of your education day binder.

 Overeating: The patterns and reasons for overeating before surgery are still present after surgery.
 Education, counseling, and support will help you change these patterns while your new stomach will limit your ability to eat large quantities.
 If you do overeat, or eat something that does not agree with you, your stomach will be irritated for 12-24 hours.
 During this time, the stomach will be less tolerant of food and liquid than usual and even small amounts of food will feel like overfull.
 If you overeat, you will have to give your stomach pouch a chance to recover by only eating clear liquids for the next meal or two.